-During fiscal 2015 and 2014, we acquired certain technologies for \$3.3 million and \$4.9 million, respectively, that we plan to modify and enhance for release as a commercially available product.
+During fiscal 2016, 2015 and 2014, we acquired certain technologies for \$0.3 million, \$3.3 million and \$4.9 million, respectively.
 At the time we acquired the technology, the project to develop a commercially available product did not meet the definition of having reached technological feasibility and as such, the entire cost of the acquired technology was expensed as research and development expense.

-(u) Recently Adopted Accounting Pronouncements
+(u) Recent Accounting Pronouncements